unic/SitecoreUrlMapper/README.md

 ## Feature overview

 This URL mapping module for Sitecore allows authors to define redirects.
-The module also features the possibility to import redirects from CSV files.

 ## Installation